Chart Color Schemes

 The educational profile of Pascoe Vale South exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 40.0%, significantly lower than the SA4 region average of 57.1%.
-Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (9.8%) and graduate diplomas (4.6%).
-Vocational pathways account for 24.4% of qualifications among those aged 15+, with advanced diplomas at 10.4% and certificates at 14.0%.
+Bachelor degrees are the most common at 25.6%, followed by postgraduate qualifications (9.8%) and graduate diplomas (4.6%).
+Vocational pathways account for 24.4% of qualifications among those aged 15+, with advanced diplomas making up 10.4% and certificates 14.0%.
 Educational participation is high, with 30.1% of residents currently enrolled in formal education.

 This includes 9.8% in primary education, 8.0% in secondary education, and 6.7% pursuing tertiary education.